 Duck Hunting in a Boat: Major Safety Tips

 If you are hunting from a boat, you have to remember that you are responsible for obeying all boating laws and should follow all guidelines.
 Let’s examine the most prominent of them now.

-Install the Duckr app on your iPhone.
+- Install the Duckr app on your iPhone.
+You can also tell your Android buddies to Install Duckr Android.
 (It has an SOS feature that can alert nearby Duckr users as well as an emergency contact that you are in need of immediate assistance) before getting on a boat.

 General shooting issues

-Question: There are four standard rifle firing positions.
+- Question: There are four standard rifle firing positions.
 What’s the steadiest?
-Answer: Prone.

 Zone of Fire for Two Hunters in a Boat

 - Question: When hunting from a boat, what’s the safest position and why?
 What’s the zone-of-fire?

 Answer: A back-to-back position with the zone-of-fire confined to 180 degrees in front of every hunter is the safest position, as firing in opposite directions maintains the boat’s stability.